-Having Type 1 diabetes, I have always struggled with the idea of feeling safe and confident in my own body – it is as if it is foreign to me at times, but I have never felt as empowered as I did immediately after my three days at Phoenix Children’s Hospital 13 years ago.
+Having type 1 diabetes, I have always struggled with the idea of feeling safe and confident in my own body—it is as if it is foreign to me at times, but I have never felt as empowered as I did immediately after my three days at Phoenix Children’s Hospital 13 years ago.
 It seems strange to think that someone could feel ready to take on the world after going through a life altering medical shift, but I did.
-Luckily for me, the day of my T1D diagnosis was also the day I met a true “Type 1 Wonder Woman.”
+Luckily for me, the day of my type 1 diabetes (T1D) diagnosis was also the day I met a true “type 1 Wonder Woman.”

-I was enthralled with how young she was – especially for having already acquired her CDE and RN titles.
-She made the choice to dedicate her life to helping others with Type 1 very early on, and stuck to her guns.
+I was enthralled with how young she was—especially for having already acquired her certified diabetes educator (CDE) and registered nurse (RN) titles.
+She made the choice to dedicate her life to helping others with type 1 very early on, and stuck to her guns.
 She eased me and my parents through the process of calculating carbs using my ratios and giving myself shots accordingly, using good old fashioned syringes and vials of insulin.
-Her vibrant energy was contagious, and for those 3 days in the hospital, I couldn’t help but feel more and more equipped to handle these things on my own.
+Her vibrant energy was contagious, and for those three days in the hospital, I couldn’t help but feel more and more equipped to handle these things on my own.

 After learning more about the dangers of high and low blood sugars, I mustered the courage to ask Chanda one day whether she had ever passed out from a low.
 Without hesitation, she told me that she had only experienced one severe low blood sugar that lead to loss of consciousness due to having “just a little too much champagne” one New Year’s Eve.
 She told me that her husband had to discard several expired emergency glucagon kits before finally finding the right one and giving her the injection.
 I always remembered the story, not because it scared me out of ever having an alcoholic beverage, but because it taught me to always carry my emergency glucagon, and to be sure that my loved ones knew what to do in case of a severe low.